 The PE Curriculum

-Our PE curriculum is fully inclusive and meets the needs of all pupils starting from building strong foundations in our EYFS, supporting and challenging them on their journey to being secondary ready and ultimately ensuring that they are equipped with the cultural capital, skills and knowledge they need to succeed in preparation for secondary school and beyond.
+Our PE curriculum is enquiry based, fully inclusive and meets the needs of all learners, starting from building strong foundations in our EYFS, supporting and challenging them on their journey to being secondary ready, and ultimately ensuring that they are equipped with the cultural capital, skills and knowledge they need to succeed in the future.

 Meet our PE Coordinator